awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 + **Key**: The `<cluster-name>` value matches your Amazon EKS cluster\.
 + **Value**: The `shared` value allows more than one cluster to use this subnet\.

-You can also manually tag public and private subnets that your cluster should use for load balancer resources with the above key-value pair.
-Kubernetes will create internet/-facing load balancers in tagged public subnets, and internal/-only load balancers in tagged private subnets.
+**Note**

-If you need more fine grained control over where load balancers are created, you can use instead use the following tags.
+Currently, Amazon EKS automatically adds the above tag to any subnet passed in during cluster creation.
+This behavior will be removed in an upcoming Amazon EKS release, and you should not rely on EKS to tag your subnets for load balancer subnet auto discovery\.

 ### Private subnet tagging requirement for internal load balancers<a name="vpc-private-subnet-tagging"></a>

-Private subnets may be tagged as follows so that Kubernetes knows it can use the subnets for internal load balancers\.
+Private subnets must be tagged as follows so that Kubernetes and the AWS load balancer controller know it can use the subnets for internal load balancers\.
 If you use `eksctl` or an Amazon EKS AWS CloudFormation template to create your VPC after March 26, 2020, then the subnets are tagged appropriately when they're created\.
 For more information about the Amazon EKS AWS CloudFormation VPC templates, see [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md)\.

 | Key | Value |